 We often talk about the fact that successful gardening, especially successful organic gardening, requires healthy soil.
 But how do you know if your soil is healthy?
 Adding lots of organic material helps assure that your soil is alive with microbes, maintains a balance of nutrients, and has good drainage.
 But what about its acid-alkaline balance (the measurement known as pH)?
 What about the nutrients that plants need to be healthy and resist pests and diseases?

-Home testing kits are not only effective but make soil testing easy.
-You can now easily test your soil’s pH reading with digital pH meters or use the old color measure tests that were for years the tried and true means of pH measurement for home gardeners.
+Home kits are not only effective but make soil testing easy.
+You can now easily measure your soil’s pH reading with digital pH meters or use the old color charts that were for years the tried and true means of pH measurement for home gardeners.

 You don’t need to understand soil pH and its importance to your plants in any great detail. pH, the measure of how acidic or alkaline a soil, is measured on a scale of 1 to 14 with 7 being neutral.
 Most vegetables grow well in a pH range of 6.5 to just above 7.0 though some, including corn, carrots, cucumbers and tomatoes will tolerate soil pH down to 5.5.
 Potatoes prefer acidic soils and grow best in a range of 6.0 to 5.o.
 Providing the proper soil pH for your plants is all about nutrition uptake.
 Your plants can’t get the proper nutrients they need if those nutrients are unavailable because of improper pH conditions.

 For a chart on the pH ranges favored by common vegetables, go here.
 A more complete list that includes trees, shrubs and ornamentals is here.
 Notice that the particular range for different vegetables can vary, with some charts giving wider ranges, some giving narrower ranges.
 A reading between 6.5 and 7.0 will generally satisfy almost any vegetable you plant, except for eggplants, melons, and, again, potatoes.